jupyter-book/mystmd/docs/creating-pdf-documents.md

 See the official documentation for installation instructions for $\LaTeX$ at:

 - <https://www.latex-project.org/get/>

+Ensure that you download a full distribution with appropriate libraries installed.

 % Probably a note in the future about running this remotely?